Vascular Plants of North Carolina

 Author(Desvaux) Hieronymus

-DistributionThe long-known Pteridium aquilinum has been split, controversally, into two species in recent years.
-However, the distributions of P. latiusculum and P. pseudocaudatum are not yet resolved in NC.
-Weakley (2018) shows that the former occurs mostly in the Mountains and Piedmont, while the latter occurs statewide but is mainly found in the Coastal Plain.
-Herbarium work is needed.
+DistributionThe long-used name Pteridium aquilinum has been split in recent years, with that name reserved for Eurasian, African, etc. plants.
+North American plants are now P. latiusculum and P. pseudocaudatum.
+Weakley (2018) shows that the former occurs mostly in the Mountains and Piedmont, while the latter occurs mainly in the Piedmont and Coastal Plain.
 Although a few herbaria do seem to have re-examined at least some of their specimens, and the SERNEC database contains a handful of specimens labeled as P. latiusculum, the editors believe that mapping such incomplete data would be misleading at the present time.
-However, the editors do provide a map of the original P. aquilinum (see that species account).
+However, in January 2024 Sorrie extracted the distribution data from specimens at NCU.
+The specimen from Hyde County (Radford 33656 NCU) is densely pubescent, but the specimen from Wilson County (Radford 33270 NCU) is equivocal.

 This is a Northeastern species, ranging from eastern Canada south to NC and TN, rarely to western FL and TX.

-AbundanceCommon and widespread in the Mountains and Piedmont, but apparently rare in the Coastal Plain, according to Weakley (2018).
+AbundanceCommon and widespread in the Mountains and Piedmont, but rare in the Coastal Plain.

 PhenologyFruits from July to September.